-9 Great Spring Side Hustles to Make Extra Moola
+8 Great Side Hustles to Make Extra Moola

 1. Work a Sporting Event

-Baseball’s back, soccer’s started, hockey’s ramping up, and basketball’s getting good!
-Spring is the perfect opportunity to take a seasonal job working sporting events for minor- or major-league teams.
+No matter the season, there will always be a sporting event or two going on.
 Jobs like food service, security, and ticket sales are usually in the evening or on weekends, and require only a few hours’ worth of commitment.
 With pay around $8 to 15 an hour — depending on what you do — side hustles at sporting events hit it out of the park in potential earnings.

 Festivals happen all throughout the year.
 Be on the lookout for them, especially if you’re living or attending college in a larger city.
-Vendors, restaurants, and event organizers are on the lookout for extra help.
+Vendors, restaurants, and event organizers are always on the lookout for extra help.
 And hey, if you do a good job, you might even get a part-time gig out of it going forward!

 3. Be the Dancing Sign Holder